Parameter Type: Drinking Water Testing for TTHM'sVolatiles

 Solutions to Contaminant Levels:

-After drinking water testing, what are my treatment options?
+You have completed the drinking water testing process, what Is the next step?
 A filter with granular activated carbon (GAC) is a proven option to remove certain chemicals, particularly organic chemicals, from water.
 GAC filters also can be used to remove chemicals that give objectionable odors or tastes to water such as hydrogen sulfide (rotten eggs odor) or chlorine.
 Reverse osmosis is a process that removes foreign contaminants, solid substances, large molecules, and minerals from water by using pressure to push it through specialized membranes.
 Here’s how reverse osmosis works.
 Unlike osmosis, which is a passive process, reverse osmosis requires external force (pressure) to work.
 Pressure is applied to a highly concentrated solute solution, such as salt water, to pass through a membrane to a lower concentrate solution.
 The membrane allows water to flow through but blocks out larger molecules, like contaminants.
 The reverse osmosis process leaves higher concentrations of solute on one side and only the solvent, or freshwater, on the other.
 Who do I need to contact to find out more information about water quality in my area?
 Every community water supplier must provide an annual report to its customers, known as a Consumer Confidence Report (CCR).
 The report provides information on your local drinking water quality, including the water’s source, contaminants found in the water, and how consumers can get involved in protecting drinking water.
 How often does the local public water system preform drinking water testing?
 Frequency of drinking water testing depends on the number of people served, the type of water source, and types of contaminants.
 Certain contaminants are tested more frequently than others, as established by the Safe Drinking Water Act.
 You can find out about levels of regulated contaminants in your treated water for the previous calendar year in your annual Consumer Confidence Report (CCR).

 Drinking Water Testing - Parameter Types